 Autumn, Average: 15°C

 Great time to view gorgeous falling leaves.

-Need a visa to visit South Korea?
+Need a visa to visit Seoul in South Korea?
 Check out Korea Visa & Passports official website.

 Did you find what you are looking for?
 Try out the enhanced Google Search: